Hours and Location

 Pets must be kept under the owner’s control at all times.
 Also, please pick up after your pets.
 All dogs found running at large by the Police Dept. will be impounded and their owners shall be subject to a service charge.
-Dogs not claimed at the Police Dept. within three days of impoundment are sent to the Worcester County Animal Control Center located in Snow Hill , Maryland .
+Dogs not claimed at the Police Dept. within three days of impoundment are sent to the Worcester County Animal Control Center located in Snow Hill, Maryland.
 Worcester County Animal Control is the primary responder to animal calls for service.
 The telephone number is 410-632-1340 weekdays only.
-As of June 10, 2005, Worcester County mandates that all dogs off of private property in Ocean Pines must be on leashes or the owner is subject to a fine under County Ordinance.
+Worcester County mandates that all dogs off of private property in Ocean Pines must be on leashes or the owner is subject to a fine under County Ordinance.

 The Police Dept. works closely with the Ocean Pines Architectural Review Committee and Worcester County to assure that abandoned autos do not accumulate within the community.